yogesh-studypad/cocos-docs/manual/studio/v4/chapter3/Extend/WidgetExtend/en.md

     Solution: The codes and a picture named temp.png should be in the LuaScript folder under plugin directory.
 Otherwise, this Lua file cannot be loaded when Cocos Studio starts.

     Resources used in Lua scripts should also be put in LuaScript directory, and be loaded in relative path.
 When publish a project, LuaScript directory will be copied to publish directory.
+LuaScript directory is just copied once, if there is a directory with the same name in publish directory, LuaScript directory will not be copied.

      A Lua file is a complete Lua template.
 Loading the template will return a Lua Table